mkotsovoulou/ods6001a/assignments/assignment7/README.md

 ## Specifications

-1. Create an add_interest method which will increase the balance by application of the annual interest class variable
+1. complete the add_interest method to increase the balance by applying the annual interest

 2. Open account.txt to read and for each line in accounts.txt
     - Split using the comma and strip the empty characters